juniorgasparotto/WiremockUI/readme.md

 # <a name="wiremock" />Wiremock-Overview

-Is a project done in java that simulates a web service.
+Is a project built in java that simulates a web service.
 Technically it was designed to work in two ways:

 * **Standalone Mode**: is when it is run from the command prompt with the purpose of creating web servers storing the request and responses in the form of files.
 It can work with 3 types of servers.
   * Run as mock server
-  * Execute as a proxy, but recording the data that is exchanged (useful for initial load)
+  * Execute as a proxy, but recording the data (useful for initial load)
   * Run only as a proxy
-* **Testing Framework**: is out of our scope, but it can be used as mock framework shaped API code.
+* **Testing Framework**: is out of our scope, but it can also be used as mock framework API to Java unit tests.
 In .NET we have `mock4net` that has inspired Wiremock.

 For more information, visit the official website of the tool: http://wiremock.org/

 ## <a name="wiremock-start-as-mock" />Run as mock server

-Within the context of tests it is useful for hooking APIs or anything about the HTTP protocol.
+Within the context of tests it is useful to simulate APIs or anything about the HTTP protocol.
 The server uses, basically, of two folders to work:

 * **mappings**: this folder contains the files `.json` , where each file represents a route with your respective answer.
 There is a lot of settings within each map, all are available in the documentation of the wiremock.
 * **__ files**: in this folder are the answer files that are configured on a map.